Lexicon

 via William Baumol

-William Baumol's identification of sectors in which output is inseparable from the time of a skilled human — healthcare, education, live performance, personal care — so that productivity gains in the automated sectors translate into rising relative costs in the unautomated ones.
-Historically, Baumol sectors served as absorption zones for labor displaced from manufacturing and agriculture: workers moved from automatable tasks to tasks that resisted automation precisely because human presence was the product.
-The agentic economy disrupts this pattern because cognitive AI can substitute for the cognitive components of Baumol-sector work (diagnosis, instruction, assessment) while leaving the physical and relational components intact, compressing the absorption zone that prior technological transitions relied upon.
+Sectors where output is inseparable from the time of a skilled human: healthcare, education, live performance, personal care.
+Baumol's cost disease: productivity gains in automated sectors translate into rising relative costs in the unautomated ones.
+Historically, these sectors served as absorption zones for labor displaced from manufacturing and agriculture — workers moved from automatable tasks to tasks resisting automation because human presence was the product.
+The agentic economy disrupts this pattern.
+Cognitive AI can substitute for the cognitive components of Baumol-sector work (diagnosis, instruction, assessment) while leaving the physical and relational components intact, compressing the absorption zone that prior transitions relied upon.

 Bifurcated Economy